SunnyRichards/Console-Management/README.md

-# Console-Management
+# console_management
-Console-Management is an licensing server for (user and organisation) written in Erlang.
+console_management is an licensing server for (user and organisation) written in Erlang.